Social Housing Energy Savings Program

 Eligible Project Activities

-The Social Housing Energy Savings Program aims to help non-profit, co-operative, local government, provincial housing authorities and Indigenous housing providers reduce their electrical energy use.
-The program helps to identify and implement energy retrofits for multi-unit residential social housing buildings.
+The Social Housing Energy Savings Program aims to help non-profit, co-operative, local government, provincial housing authorities and Indigenous housing providers reduce their electrical energy use and building emissions.
+The program helps to identify and implement energy retrofits and electrical upgrades for multi-unit residential social housing buildings.
 This program aims to:

 Offers available: